 Before & After Your Period

-1. In an allocated pan, submerge your Zero cup in boiling water for 5-7 minutes.
+1. In an allocated pan, submerge your Zero Cup in boiling water.
+Boil for 5-7 minutes.

-3. Leave to dry naturally on a clean towel and store in provided cloth bag.
+3. Leave Zero Cup to dry naturally on a clean towel.
+Store in the provided cotton pouch.

 During Your Period

 Make sure that you have washed your hands with soap and water before removing your Zero Cup.